Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 00.22.45 UTC
+- WIB: Sabtu, 1 Maret 2025 01.34.01 UTC
-- WITA: Sabtu, 1 Maret 2025 01.22.45 UTC
+- WITA: Sabtu, 1 Maret 2025 02.34.01 UTC
-- WIT: Sabtu, 1 Maret 2025 02.22.45 UTC
+- WIT: Sabtu, 1 Maret 2025 03.34.01 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology